COVESA/ifex/README.md

 ```

 This variant will dynamically determine the node type (a subclass of AST)
 and generate using the predetermined template for that node type.
-(See
-`default_templates` variable).

-2. Providing the node and a specific template.
-The specified template is
+2. Alternate use is to specify the node _and_ a specific template.
+The
-   used regardless of the node type:
+   specified template is then used regardless of the node type:

 ```python
 def gen(node : AST, templatename : str)